What Is Environmental, Social, and Governance (ESG)?

 [Featured Image] A businesswoman explains to her employees the importance of environmental, social, and governance (ESG) pillars.

-ESG is an acronym that stands for environmental, social, and governance.
-The three topics describe the various activities that companies can do to be responsible for the environment and greater community.
-ESG is relevant for businesses that want to stay competitive, investors who want to ensure the financial products they buy support responsible capitalism, and consumers who want their purchases to reflect their values.
+Sustainability has become an important business consideration in recent years, and environmental, social, and governance (commonly abbreviated as ESG) are the three primary criteria to measure a company's impact in this area.
+ESG is relevant for companies that want to remain competitive, investors who want to ensure the financial products they buy support responsible capitalism, and consumers who want their purchases to reflect their values.

 What is ESG?

-• Environmental: The environmental category includes the impact of a company on the planet through its carbon footprint, how it uses natural resources, and the risks the business faces due to a changing climate.
-The company's policies or measures to commit to sustainability and reduce their environmental impact fall under this category.
+• Environmental: The environmental category includes a company's impact on the planet through its carbon footprint, how it uses natural resources, and the risks the business faces due to a changing climate.
+The company's policies or measures to commit to sustainability and reduce its environmental impact fall under this category.

 • Social: This part of ESG refers to how a company treats its employees and invests in the community.
 It can address issues among your staff, such as equal pay, diversity and inclusion, employee morale, and company culture.